cccbr/runningatower/content/docs/070-ringingchamber/index.md

 - Lighting needs to be maintained, e.g. bulbs changed, and should be safely accessible.

-- Is there a battery back-up to protect against a blown fuse or power failure?
+- There should be a battery back-up to protect against a blown fuse or power failure in at least one light fitting.
+The lighting should be 'safety lighting' not 'exit lighting'.
+The former is brighter.
+There is further information on the Oxford Diocesan Guild [website](https://odg.org.uk/wordpress/wp-content/uploads/2020/01/tbc01_emergency_lighting-3.pdf).
+N.B.
+This document is to be updated.

 If the ringing chamber has large windows is there some means of reducing direct sunlight temporarily blinding the ringers such as curtains or blinds.

 ## Seating

 Seating may consist of chairs, benches, etc. They should be free of obstacles that may be picked up by a rope whilst ringing.
 Ideally they be double the distance for hooking them with a rope whilst ringing.
+A carefully designed stack of boxes may provide additional seating when the boxes are not in use.

 Is there adequate seating to accommodate people not ringing?
 The size of the tower may restrict the amount of seating.